Parkland Announces Pricing of US$800 Million Offering of Senior Unsecured Notes

 CALGARY, AB, Nov.
-8, 2021 /PRNewswire/ - Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) announced today that it has priced its previously announced private offering of senior unsecured notes, and increased the aggregate principal amount of notes to be offered thereunder from US$500 million to US$800 million (the "Offering").
+9, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI) announced today that it has priced its previously announced private offering of senior unsecured notes, and increased the aggregate principal amount of notes to be offered thereunder from US$500 million to US$800 million (the "Offering").
 The notes will bear interest at 4.625% per annum and have a maturity date of May 1, 2030.
 Closing of the Offering is expected to occur on or about November 23, 2021.

 Parkland intends to use the net proceeds of the Offering to redeem all of the outstanding $300 million aggregate principal amount of its 6.5% Senior Notes (the "6.5% Senior Notes") with a final maturity date of January 21, 2027 and to repay the drawings under its revolving bank credit facility, with the remainder to be used for general corporate purposes, including acquisitions and capital spending.
 Amounts repaid under the revolving bank credit facility may be redrawn for general corporate purposes, including acquisitions and capital spending.
 The redemption date for the 6.5% Senior Notes will be December 8, 2021 and the redemption is conditional on the closing of the Offering.